Founded in London, UK. We respect your privacy.

 Edge was built around what is missing in NHS C25K rather than as a competitor to it.
 The running progression is, deliberately, very similar in the first 9 weeks.
 We did not need to reinvent the basic walk-run intervals that NHS C25K codified well.

 The differences are in what surrounds the running.
 Two short strength sessions per week are built into the plan from day one, targeting the supporting muscles that prevent the most common beginner running injuries.
 Daily mobility cues, 5 minutes each, keep the joints and hips loose.
-If you miss a session, the plan reshuffles your week rather than asking you to restart.
+If you miss a session, you can use Flexi Swap to move it, or ask Edge AI to rebuild your week in under 30 seconds, instead of restarting.
 And the plan continues past the 5K into a 10K progression, then to half marathon training, so the achievement of week 9 leads somewhere rather than ending.

 None of this is magic.
-It is what a good beginner running coach would prescribe, packaged into an app and applied automatically.
+It is what a good beginner running coach would prescribe, packaged into an app you can shape around your real week.
 The reason it tends to produce higher completion rates than C25K in our own data is not that the plan is more clever, but that the plan respects the actual problems that derail most beginners.

 NHS C25K teaches you to run.
 Edge teaches you to keep running.
 Both have a place.
 The right one for you depends on which problem matters more to you.